 Build Your LinkedIn Profile to Be Found

-Your LinkedIn page is like flypaper and the flies you’re trying to catch are search strings, not people.
-A bare bones page isn’t really worth having at all.
+Your LinkedIn page is like flypaper and the flies you’re trying to catch are search queries, not people.
+A bare bones page isn’t going to be found.

 What you can and should do in a Linkedin profile that you wouldn’t do in a resume is repeat keywords a lot.
 And describe a role in different ways, in case someone is searching for it in different terms and keywords.
 Don’t worry as much about readability the way you would in a resume.
 Because a beautifully worded profile page that isn’t found won’t help you.